Piotr1215/upbound-docs/content/uxp/crossplane-concepts/packages.md

 Private Upbound Marketplace repositories and Official Providers require authentication to install.

 You can install packages that require authentication in one of two methods:
+* Updating the `crossplane` service account to use an image pull secret.
+This method updates the `crossplane` service account to use an image pull secret across all Crossplane related authentication requests.

 * Using a `packagePullSecret` in a Kubernetes manifest.
-This method applies a `packagePullSecret` as part of a single Kubernetes manifest to the package.
+This method applies an image pull secret as part of a single Kubernetes manifest to the package.
-* Updating the `crossplane` service account to use a `packagePullSecret`.
-This method updates the `crossplane` service account to use a `packagePullSecret` across all Crossplane related authentication requests.

-The correct authentication method depends on the specific package and its dependencies.
+The recommended authentication method depends on the specific package and its dependencies.

 Use the following table to determine which authentication method to use.